Skip to Main Content

 When do productions need a safety officer?

-French Code du travail regulations require safety supervision for stunts, pyrotechnics, large crews, remote locations, and hazardous activities.
-Production insurance in France also mandates certified safety coverage.
-We help determine the appropriate level for your specific French production.
+French Code du travail rules call for safety oversight on stunts, pyrotechnics, large crews, remote locations, and hazardous activities.
+Production insurance in France also requires certified safety coverage.
+We help you set the right level for your French production.

 What qualifications do your safety officers have?

-Our safety officers hold French national health and safety certifications (coordonnateur SPS, SSIAP, or equivalent) with specific training in film production risk management.
-Many have backgrounds in professional safety coordination with extensive set experience.
+Our safety officers hold French national health and safety certifications (coordonnateur SPS, SSIAP, or equivalent), with focused training in film production risk management.
+Many come from professional safety planning and bring wide set experience.

 What does a risk assessment involve?

-We produce Document Unique d'Evaluation des Risques as required by French law — surveying locations, reviewing scripts and stunt plans, identifying hazards, and developing mitigation strategies.
-Documentation is shared with departments and available for DREAL inspection.
+We produce the Document Unique d'Review des Risques that French law requires.
+Our team surveys locations, reviews scripts and stunt plans, finds the hazards, and builds plans to reduce them.
+The records are shared with departments and stay ready for DREAL inspection.

 How do you handle stunt safety?

-We coordinate with stunt teams, French sapeurs-pompiers, and préfecture authorities for action sequences — reviewing plans, ensuring safety measures, monitoring rehearsals, and verifying equipment.
-Our officers have experience with major action productions at La Cité du Cinéma and on location.
+We plan action sequences with stunt teams, French sapeurs-pompiers, and préfecture authorities.
+Our officers review the plans, confirm safety measures, watch rehearsals, and check the gear.
+They have run major action shoots at La Cité du Cinéma and on location.

 What about French regulatory compliance?

-We ensure full compliance with Code du travail requirements — Document Unique, mandatory safety briefings, incident reporting (déclaration d'accident du travail), DREAL coordination, and all documentation standards that French production law requires.
+We secure full compliance with the Code du travail.
+That covers the Document Unique, required safety briefings, incident reporting (déclaration d'accident du travail), DREAL planning, and every record standard French production law sets.

 Do you provide safety training?

-We conduct mandatory safety briefings in both French and English for international crews, covering general set safety and specific hazards for each French location or sequence.
-Specialized training is arranged for high-risk activities as required by French regulation.
+We run the required safety briefings in both French and English for global crews.
+Each one covers general set safety plus the hazards tied to that French location or sequence.
+We arrange specialized training for high-risk activities when French rules call for it.

 ACT 04 — On Set